-IP PBX (Internet Protocol Private Branch eXchange) is a telephone switching system that allows people place internal calls within a local network, as well as externally to other phone lines.
-This could enable people to make VoIP-to-VoIP, VoIP-to-analog or analog-to-analog calls.
-In addition to IP PBX software, certain accessories are needed in order to implement the private telephone switching system.
+IP PBX (Internet Protocol Private Branch eXchange) is a telephone switching system that allows people to speak internally within a local network, as well as externally to other phone lines.
+Those who use an IP PBX will be able to make VoIP-to-VoIP, VoIP-to-analog or analog-to-analog calls.
+A traditional private branch exchange (simply called PBX) involves only analog lines, so the IP PBX is a newer and more flexible technology.

 How it Works